 We built 35 different MaxEnt models with a range of settings (with different Regularization Multiplier values and Feature Classes).
-The selected model (Fig. 5), based on combined rank selection criteria, had Linear and Quadratic feature classes (LQ) and regularization multiplier of 4.5.
+The selected model (Fig. 5), based on combined rank selection criteria, had Linear feature class (L) and regularization multiplier of 3.5 to avoid overfitting.
+Validation AUC values were quite high at 0.833.

 Figure 5: Maxent based Habitat Suitability Map.
 Green shades indicate suitable habitat while red shades indicate less favourable and unsuitable habitat.
-Model prediction renders forest complexes of the Dinarics as highly suitable habitat for lynx, while suitable habitat in the Alps is scarce and mostly limited to forested mountain plateaus.
+Model prediction renders large and mostly well connected forest complexes of the Dinarics as highly suitable habitat for lynx, while suitable habitat in the Alps is highly fragmented.

 Model prediction corresponds to previous habitat suitability models for large carnivores (eg. Rodríguez-Recio et al. 2018, Kuralt et al. 2021, Potočnik et al. 2020), where the most suitable areas are large forest complexes that are present especially in the Dinaric part of the project area.
-The prediction outlines a few patches of highly suitable habitat in the Alpine area (mostly 1000-1500 m. asl. plateaus such as Jelovica and Pokljuka) where lynx is already present, whereas patches in the western part of the Alpine area tend to be smaller and farther apart (Fig. 4, 5), stressing the importance of the connectivity amongst.
+The prediction outlines a few patches of highly suitable habitat in the Alpine area (mostly 1000-1500 m. asl. plateaus such as Jelovica and Pokljuka) where lynx is already present, whereas patches in the western part of the Alpine area tend to be smaller and farther apart (Fig. 5, 6), stressing the importance of the connectivity amongst these patches.
 While large parts of the Dinaric area form more or less a homogeneous area of suitable habitat, the situation north of the LJ-KP highway is drastically different.
-Nanos, Hrušica and Trnovski gozd plateaus still have moderately large forest complexes, whereas Polhograjsko and Škofjeloško hribovje are highly fragmented.
-The fragmentation of suitable and especially optimal habitat is even more apparent in the Italian part of SE Alps.
-This could also be an modelling artefact due to the fact that Tree Cover Density environmental layer played an important part of the model training, resulting in areas above the treeline being less suitable.
+Nanos, Hrušica and Trnovski gozd plateaus still have moderately large forest complexes, whereas forests in Polhograjsko and Škofjeloško hribovje are highly fragmented.
+The fragmentation of suitable and especially optimal habitat is even more apparent in the Italian part of SE Alps, where deep valleys interrupt otherwise suitable habitats.
+Areas above the treeline are also rendered as less suitable, which could also be an modelling artefact due to the fact that Tree Cover Density environmental layer played an important part in the model training, resulting in areas above the treeline being less suitable.
 GPS-telemetry data from the SE Alps shows that lynx move at higher altitudes where tree cover is scarce as well.
 However, it is uncertain whether lynx would establish territories there.
-While prey prey is definitely present (eg. chamois, ibex, European mouflon), tree / vegetation cover could be limiting factor.
+While prey is definitely present (eg. chamois, ibex, European mouflon), tree / vegetation cover that lynx uses during hunting prey could be the limiting factor.
+This is, however, a strong assumption, as lynx inhabits rocky-steppe habitats with very little tree cover in the Eastern parts of its areal.